cosmos/governance/proposals/2021-01-atom2021_marketing/README.md

 **ABSTRACT:**

 This proposal is the by-product of an ambitious community driven initiative.
 Its purpose is to orchestrate and coordinate an effort to increase awareness on the value proposition of $ATOM and the Cøsmos Hub, informing communities, individuals, entities about the dynamics of $ATOM in the light of the upcoming Stargate upgrade.
-We aim to achieve this through undertaking a marketing campaign in partnership with AiB.
+We aim to achieve this through undertaking a marketing campaign contracted to AiB.
 We propose that the community pool allocate **129,208 $ATOM** to this initiative with immediate effect upon the proposal’s passing.
 The funds will be used towards the following actions:

 **i.** One set of actions for incentivising, educating thought leaders so as to engage through media (Twitter, YouTube) for a period of 3 months and educate their audiences about $ATOM without any unnecessary hyperboles, something that would go against the values and ethos of our project;